DahVincis/AudioPilot/README.md

-# Behringer Mixer OSC Interface
+## Overview

-This project provides a Python interface to interact with Behringer digital mixers over OSC (Open Sound Control) protocol.
-It includes functionality to keep the mixer awake via periodic "keep-alive" messages, subscribe to and renew real-time analyzer (RTA) data, convert fader positions to decibel (dB) values, and process RTA data into dB values for frequency bands.
-This tool is designed for sound engineers, developers, and hobbyists looking to extend control and receive data from Behringer mixers programmatically.
+AudioPilot is a Python-based software designed to interact with digital audio mixers on a network using the Open Sound Control (OSC) protocol.
+It provides a range of functionalities from discovering mixers on the network to processing real-time audio data (RTA), controlling mixer parameters, and visualizing frequency responses.

 ## Features